WUIJOOR LODGE

 The Menéndez River holds some of the largest migratory brown trout in the system, while the Ona delivers dynamic water across its private stretches.
 You’ll find classic pools, broad glides, and intimate riffles—perfect for both Spey and single-handed presentations.

 The river water is natural and clear, greenish in tone.
-Fishing is very technical, since the river has very short and very deep pools where the trout seeks to pause without wasting energy.
+Fishing is very technical, since the river has very short and very deep pools where the trout seek to pause without wasting energy.
 This normally forces us to use short and sinking lines to be able to present our flies in the place where the fish are.

-SEA-RUN BROWN TROUT (10-20+LB)
+SEA-RUN BROWN TROUT (10 - 20+LB)

 Sea-run browns are the main draw here, with fish regularly in the 10–15 lb class and trophy specimens exceeding 20+ lb caught each season.
 These fish are aggressive, hard-fighting, and deeply rewarding to target on swung flies.